 At Disability Credit Canada, we have helped hundreds of second-attempt applicants work with their medical practitioners to fully certify and explain his/her conditions, and how they have severely affected his/her ability to work at all.

-Prolong: Service Canada can sometimes deny one’s CPP Disability application if they see that his/her condition is not prolonged.
-For example, someone applies for CPP Disability, but is scheduled to undergo a surgery for her condition, and that surgery may result in a recovery of her condition, which Service Canada understands as the condition will be treated and will no longer affect her ability to work.
-Service Canada will also likely decide that an applicant’s condition is neither long term nor of unknown duration (prolonged) if there is medical evidence suggesting that a full recovery is expected by a certain date.
+Prolong Service Canada can sometimes deny one’s CPP Disability application if they see that his/her condition is not prolonged.
+For example, someone applies for CPP Disability, but is scheduled to undergo surgery for her condition, and that surgery may result in a recovery of her condition, which Service Canada understands as the condition will be treated and will no longer affect her ability to work.
+Service Canada will also likely decide that an applicant’s condition is neither long-term nor of unknown duration (prolonged) if there is medical evidence suggesting that a full recovery is expected by a certain date.

 Late CPP Disability application